Miniplane Top 80

 Piston circlips (wrist pin springs) – never reuse them.
 See this video for how to remove or install them.
 Stuff a rag in the crankcase so in case you drop one, it does not disappear in the guts of the crankshaft.
 Be certain that the circlip is completely seated and installed with the circlip opening facing down.
 This helps insure that the clips do not come out.

 Piston failure – This page from Madsen's (a chainsaw dealer) gives many maintenance and repair tips on 2 stroke engines including the piston.
 Paramotors are more like chainsaws and motorcycle racing engines than any other.
-Paramotors use carburetors from obsolete chainsaw.
+Paramotors use carburetors from an obsolete chainsaw.

 Piston replacement – it is not advisable to attempt this without intermediate mechanical skills.
 See "Rebuilding a paramotor" below.